DIY PCB Board for Beginners

 Image of printed circuit board with components

 Printed circuit boards became widespread in the latter half of the 20th century.
-Before then, manufacturers connected the components of an appliance directly through wires.
-As such, it was disorganized and messy.
+Before then, manufacturers connected an appliance’s components through point-to-point wiring, which was typically disorganized and messy.
 The creation of PCBs sought to solve this issue.

-During the fabrication process, the manufacturer stacks slices of fiberglass together and treats them with a chemical resin, which bonds them together.
+During the modern PCB fabrication process, the manufacturer stacks slices of fiberglass together and treats them with a chemical resin, which bonds them together.

 Printed circuit board after complete assembly moves to reflow oven machine